 This short course is designed to give participants an introduction to the world of dog grooming.

-This short course is for those wanting to explore the world of dog grooming and gain some basic hands-on grooming tips.
+This 2-day short course is for anyone wanting to explore the world of dog grooming and gain some basic hands-on grooming tips.